Aarception/Mo-information-security-portfolio/README.md

 | **VIII.** | Strategic Options & Remediation                 | Ranked framework for responding to identified compliance needs assessment     |
 | **IX.**   | Recommendations                                 | Ranked recommendation steps according to immediate priority & feasibility         |

+1. This is Risk Intelligence.
+It has nothing to do with concerns or petitions or personal issues.
+2. It is in-line with the constraints and promises made on July 17 and prior.
+3. It is made relevant by lack of engagement.
+4. It is confidential and internal.

+I will set it aside for review tomorrow and possible adjustment if it becomes relevant.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*